eyefodder/getting_and_cleaning_data/README.md

 ### Step 2: "Extract only the measurements on the mean and standard deviation for each measurement."
 For this, we need to know which columns refer to measurements that are means or standard deviations of a measurement.
 From the codebook ```features_info.txt``` that comes with the data, we can see that the measurements are denoted by {signal}{variable}{axis}, for example: ```tBodyAcc-mean()-X``` for the mean of the Body Acceleration in the X direction.
 So, in order to get at the data we want, we will need all columns that refer to a variable containing ```mean()``` and ```std()```

-Additionally, there are:

-> Additional vectors obtained by averaging the signals in a signal window sample

-I have taken these to also represent 'Mean' values, so have included them in the dataset.
-These variables all end in ```Mean```

 In order to filter the data, we read in the file that gives us the name of each feature: ```features.txt``` and use it to filter the dataset.

 #### 2a.
 Read in the list of features to a vector